 The purpose of this exploratory (comparative) and explanatory (correlational) study was to examine the differences between the absence or presence of independent directors on company performance of TSEC listed electronic companies, and the relationship between the number of independent directors and the number of board training hours and company performance of TSEC listed electronic companies.

 In this study, independent directors were measured by the absence or presence of the independent directors and their number in the boardroom.
 Board members' training was measured by the total training hours of the board.
 Company performance was measured by financial indicators in terms of ROA , ROE, and EPS.
 Findings indicated that the presence of independent directors was associated with significantly higher company's financial performance for TSEC electronic companies.
 Results of simple regression analyses indicated that the number of board training hours significantly explained about 1% of financial performance of TSEC listed electronic companies.
 Results of multiple regression analyses demonstrated that the number of independent directors and the number of board of directors training hours were significant explanatory variables of about 7% of financial performance (ROA, ROE, and EPS) of TSEC listed electronic companies.
 Interpretations , implications, conclusions, and recommendations for future study are discussed.

 Yang, Fu-Huei, "Number of Independent Board Directors and Training Hours and Financial Performance of TSEC [Taiwan Securities Exchange Corporation] Electronic Companies" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 94.